 And it sets us apart from our invertebrate friends.

-While seventy thousand may seem like a large number, it represents less than three to five percent of all described animal species.
-The rest is made up of the whopping 97%'ers, our dear invertebrates who include the arthropods (insects, arachnids, crustaceans, and myriapods), mollusks (our dear chitons, snails, bivalves, squid, and octopus), annelids (the often misunderstood earthworms and leeches), and cnidarians (our beautiful hydras, jellyfish, sea anemones, and corals).
+While seventy thousand may seem like a large number, it represents less than three to five per cent of all described animal species.
+The rest is made up of the whopping 97%'ers, our dear invertebrates who include the arthropods (insects, arachnids, crustaceans, and myriapods), molluscs (our dear chitons, snails, bivalves, squid, and octopus), annelids (the often misunderstood earthworms and leeches), and cnidarians (our beautiful hydras, jellyfish, sea anemones, and corals).
 You'll notice that many of our invertebrate friends occur as tasty snacks.
 Having a backbone provides a supreme advantage to your placement in the food chain.
 Not always, as you may include fish and game on your menu.
 But generally, having a backbone means you're more likely to be holding the menu versus being listed as an appetizer.
 So, enjoy your Sunday 'downward dog' and thank your backbone for the magical gift it is.

 Saturday, 14 September 2019

 These columns tell a story of the cooling and freezing of the lava flows that formed them.
 As lava at the surface cools and freezes, it also shrinks as its molecules rearrange themselves into a solid structure.
 This happens much more quickly at the surface where the lava comes in contact with moist, cool air.
 As the basalt cools and shrinks, pressure increases in intensity and cracks begin to form.
 A way to dissipate this huge stress is to crack at an angle of 120 degrees, the angle that gives us a hexagon.

 We see this beautifully illustrated at the Giant's Causeway in Ireland.
 Here, highly fluid molten basalt intruded through chalk beds which later cooled, contracted and cracked into hexagonal columns, creating a surreal visual against a dark and stormy Irish Sea.